VrchStudio/comfyui-web-viewer/docs/websocket_nodes.md

 ---

+### Node: `WebSocket Server @ vrch.ai` (vrch.ai/viewer/websocket)

+1. **Add the `WebSocket Server @ vrch.ai` node to your ComfyUI workflow.**

+2. **Configure the Node:**
+   - **Server:**
+     - **`server`**: Enter the server's address and port in the format `IP:PORT`.
+The default is typically your local IP address and port **8001** (e.g., **`127.0.0.1:8001`**).
+   - **Debug Mode:**
+     - **`debug`**: Enable this option to print detailed debug information to the console for troubleshooting.

+3. **Server Status Indicator:**
+   - The node displays a status indicator that shows whether the server is running:
+     - **Grey "Stopped"**: The WebSocket server is not running
+     - **Green "Running"**: The WebSocket server is active and accepting connections

+4. **Usage:**
+   - This node must be executed in your workflow to start the WebSocket server
+   - Once running, it handles communication for all WebSocket nodes (Image and JSON)
+   - The server maintains separate connection paths for different data types (/image and /json)
+   - Multiple clients can connect simultaneously to the same server

+**Notes:**
+- This node is required for any WebSocket-based communication in your workflow.
+- Only one server can run on a specific IP:port combination.
+- If a server is already running on the specified address and port, the node will use the existing server.
+- WebSocket connections are maintained even when your workflow is not actively running.
+- When debug mode is enabled, the server outputs detailed connection logs to the console.

+---

 ### Node: `IMAGE WebSocket Channel Loader @ vrch.ai` (vrch.ai/viewer/websocket)

 1. **Add the `IMAGE WebSocket Channel Loader @ vrch.ai` node to your ComfyUI workflow.**